Andy216914/YouTube_Clickability_Study/midterm.markdown

 *Figure 3.
 ROC curve of Random Forest classifier, showing strong discriminative ability (AUC = 0.86).*

 ### Interpretation
 Across models, the findings support our central hypothesis that title characteristics combined with channel metadata can predict relative engagement potential.
 However, the dominace of the subscribers feature highlights that success is heavily conditioned by existing audience reach, with title wording contributing a secondary, but stil measurable, effect.
 These insights align with prior research on algorithmic amplification and audience dynamics, suggesting that creators with established followings benefit more from metadata optimization than new creators.
+It's important to remember video titles are not the only factor contributing to views, so we should not expect perfect predictive ability based solely on that input, but rather we can evaluate to what extent titles have an impact and how that impact can be maximized.

 ## Next Steps
 1. Integrate Thumbnail Analysis